 Level 3 BTEC Extended Diploma in Computing

 By studying the L3 BTEC National Extended Diploma in Computing, you will explore and develop skills, knowledge and understanding across a range of different areas of computing, enabling progression to either higher education or employment in the computing sector.
-This qualification is equivalent to studying three A Levels.

-Seven mandatory modules (4 x exam-based, 3 x coursework-based)
+(4 x exam-based, 3 x coursework-based)

 The mandatory exam-based modules include study of computer systems, planning and management of computing projects as well as a software design and development project.
 The mandatory coursework-based modules include study of social media, systems security and encryption and studying the impact of computing.